Winter PlanningIdeas and insights on what you can do now for a better garden this spring and summer

 Photo by: Jon Naustdalslid / Shutterstock.

 For those who mourn the slowing down of the gardening season, here’s some good news: Plants may go dormant in winter, but people don’t have to.
-With fewer attention-grabbing maintenance chores, winter is the perfect time to revisit existing designs and reconsider plant palettes.
+With fewer attention-grabbing chores, winter is the perfect time to revisit existing designs and reconsider plant palettes.
 Certain landscaping projects are actually better suited to the off months and there are definite advantages to getting an early start in winter.

 ADVANTAGES TO PLANNING IN WINTER

 The bones of the garden are exposed in winter, allowing you to easily see what’s out of balance and where you might want to add in structure or visual texture, whether in the form of plants or hardscaping.
 Rosalia Sanni, a Connecticut-based landscape designer, likes to design in winter because sightlines are exposed when plants and trees have lost their leaves.
 She can make immediate assessment of which sightlines to keep clear, which views to incorporate or borrow, and which ones to block.

 Sanni also says that hiring a designer in winter means you’re not competing with high-season demands such as installation supervision.
 “Any client who has me designing in winter has my undivided attention.”

 Get orders started for long lead-time items, such as outdoor kitchen appliances or specialty items.
 Don’t let long delivery times in spring push your project off track; order early and keep your project running on time.